department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/research/Veteran-tasks/unmoderated/research-plan.md

 - Project point of contact:	Cindy Merrill

 ## Approvals
-- Reviewed and approved by Dave Conlon (PO) on DATE TBD
+- Reviewed and approved by Dave Conlon (PO) on June 3, 2022
 - Reviewed and approved by Shane or Clayton on DATE TBD